 The therapeutic model I use is called Humanistic Person Centred, which means that I believe that you can unlock the change you are seeking, you have an instinctive sense of what is right for you, even if that sense is not something you are feeling right now.

 I will work with you, alongside you, in what is sometimes a unique relationship, where I will be direct, but not directive, honest, open and supportive, and build a space where you can feel fully accepted as you are.
 The experience of this relationship is the key to finding a way to change, a path through the difficult times you are having and you have a place to look after your mental health.

-If you would like to find out more, I offer an initial 30 minute consultation, free of charge, for us to meet and discuss how I can help.
+If you would like to find out more, I offer the first session, free of charge, for us to meet and discuss how I can help.
 During that session I can answer any questions you have.
 Once we start working together, we will review how therapy is going every month, and the number of sessions you have is for you to decide.